continued from a previous entry

 - A Fully Meaningful Cosmos

 Thus there are plausible reasons to believe that individual and cosmic death might be avoided.
 Yet immorality doesn’t guarantee a meaning of life, as the idea of hell so graphically illustrates.
 Immortality is a necessary but not a sufficient condition for a fully meaningful reality.
 But what do we mean by fully meaningful?

 Meaningful things matter and they are good.
 But to be fully meaningful they must matter completely, be perfectly good and last indefinitely.
-The more we and the cosmos matter, the better we and the cosmos are, and the longer we and cosmos last, the more meaningful they are.
+The more we and the cosmos matter, the better we and the cosmos are, and the longer we and cosmos last, the more meaningful they both are.
 In other words, a fully meaningful life and a fully meaningful cosmos are as significant, good, and long-lasting as they can possibly be.
 An individual life and the cosmos can be partly meaningful without meeting all of these conditions but they cannot be fully meaningful.

 - Transhumanism and Fully Meaningful Cosmos

 Transhumanism is an intellectual movement that aims to transform and improve the human condition by developing and making available sophisticated technologies to greatly enhance human intellectual, physiological, and moral functioning.
 Transhumanism is based on the idea that humanity in its current form represents an early phase of its evolutionary development.
 A common transhumanist thesis is that human beings may eventually transform themselves into beings with such greatly expanded abilities that they will have become godlike or posthuman.
 Notably, this includes defeating the limitation imposed by death.